haozhe-an/haozhe-an.github.io/README.md

 One really important thing: Thanks to my parents who have been generously supporting me to travel around the world and open my eyes!

+Here is a map of the countries that I have visited.
+![map\(amCharts.png)

 I have visited:
-- China (Of course!
-I'm from here.)
-- Singapore
-- Malaysia
-- Indonesia
-- Japan
-- Brazil
-- Argentina
-- Mexico
-- Ecuador
-- The United States
-- Germany
-- Austria
-- Morocco
+China (Of course - I'm from here), Singapore, Malaysia, Indonesia, Japan, Brazil, Argentina, Mexico, Ecuador, United States, Germany, Austria, Morocco

 ### Reading
 Here is a list of books I particularly enjoyed reading.